stewdio/q.js/README.md

 The examples you see in the console are coming from `index.html`.
 Open that up to see how it all works.
 Or if you just want to launch a qubit in to superposition straight away then have at it:
-`Q.Gate.HADAMARD.multiply( Q.Qubit.H )`
+`Q.Gate.HADAMARD.applyTo( Q.Qubit.HORIZONTAL )`

+Or perform the most superfluous coin-flip code ever:
+`Q.Gate.HADAMARD.applyTo( Q.Qubit.HORIZONTAL ).collapse().toTSV()`